brandonEsquivel/ASK_passband_Modulation/README.md

 # How to run

-Download or clone de rep, go into the src folder and run the main.m file
+Download or clone de rep, go into the src folder and run at the main.m file the section you want.
+Run all the main may cause errors because the stages for differents process are all in the file

 # Paths

 Maybe you will need to copy and paste de functions .m into your MATLAB default path to run without Errors.
+A audio WAV file is readed, check this path and file before run.